Etruscan civilization: Possible founding of Rome

 Later history relates that some Etruscans lived in the Vicus Tuscus, the "Etruscan quarter", and that there was an Etruscan line of kings (albeit ones descended from a Greek, Demaratus of Corinth) that succeeded kings of Latin and Sabine origin.
-Etruscophile historians would argue that this, together with evidence for institutions, religious elements and other cultural elements, proves that Rome was founded by Etruscans.
-The true picture is rather more complicated, not least because the Etruscan cities were separate entities which never came together to form a single Etruscan state.
-Furthermore, there were strong Latin and Italic elements to Roman culture, and later Romans proudly celebrated these multiple, 'multicultural' influences on the city.
+Etruscophile historians argue that this, together with evidence for institutions, religious elements and other cultural elements, proves that Rome was founded by Etruscans.

-Under Romulus and Numa Pompilius, the people were said to have been divided into thirty curiae and three tribes.
-Few Etruscan words entered Latin, but the names of at least two of the tribes – Ramnes and Luceres – seem to be Etruscan.
-The last kings may have borne the Etruscan title lucumo, while the regalia were traditionally considered of Etruscan origin – the golden crown, the sceptre, the toga palmata (a special robe), the sella curulis (curule chair), and above all the primary symbol of state power: the fasces.
+Under Romulus and Numa Pompilius, the people were said to have been divided into 30 curiae and three tribes.
+Few Etruscan words entered Latin, but the names of at least two of the tribes—Ramnes and Luceres—seem to be Etruscan.
+The last kings may have borne the Etruscan title lucumo, while the regalia were traditionally considered of Etruscan origin—the golden crown, the sceptre, the toga palmata (a special robe), the sella curulis (curule chair), and above all the primary symbol of state power: the fasces.
 The latter was a bundle of whipping rods surrounding a double-bladed axe, carried by the king's lictors.
 An example of the fasces are the remains of bronze rods and the axe from a tomb in Etruscan Vetulonia.
 This allowed archaeologists to identify the depiction of a fasces on the grave stele of Avele Feluske, who is shown as a warrior wielding the fasces.
 The most telling Etruscan feature is the word populus, which appears as an Etruscan deity, Fufluns.